 Hitchhiking Across Northern Mongolia

 After the Tsaatan adventure, we spent a few days camping at Khuvsgul Lake, then decided to head west.
-Rather than take the bus back to Ulaabaatar, Dan and Christine from Dear Mum, and Alesha and I tried to organise a private car to take us the 4 days to Olgii over the rarely-travelled Northern route.
+Rather than take the bus back to Ulaabaatar, our good friends Dan and Christine, and us tried to organise a private car to take us the 4 days to Olgii over the rarely-travelled Northern route.
 It fell through (long story), but a couple of New Zealanders named Dave and Jordie came to our rescue and offered us a ride in their Unimog overland truck, after we met them in a supermarket carpark.
 For the next 7 days we bounced (literally) across the vast Mongolian steppe alongside a young Belgian/Turkish couple in a Lada Niva, driving through rivers, camping in fields and by streams, and drinking lots of vodka and beer.
 Dave snapped his propeller shaft and we managed to fix it in one long evening in a random local’s yard, we had the Mongolian border police kill and cook a marmot for us, we were visited by dozens of intoxicated nomads wanting to check out the truck, went fishing and simply had an amazing time.
 We can’t thank Dave and Jordie enough for not only giving us a ride, but giving us a great memory and forming a solid friendship that will no doubt last for life!

 The Local Interactions